 Blockchain: Decarbonization, Decentralisation, Digitalisation

-Blockchain or distributed ledger technologies (DTL) is decentralized and shared data structures or ledgers, that allows peer-to-peer transactions by eliminating central management.
+Blockchain or distributed ledger technologies (DTL) are decentralized and shared data structures or ledgers that allow peer-to-peer transactions by eliminating central management.
 This technology can securely store digital information, as it keeps all data either on a great many decentralized computers or on every computer, making it impossible to hack.
 In essence, blockchain-powered technologies provide a new way of handling data more securely and less expensively.

-Now blockchain is gaining a lot of traction in the renewable energy segment, providing a consumer-driven power generation.
-A lot of energy companies have already started to reap benefits which include enhanced efficiency, operational cost reduction, process automation, improved security of supply, as well as facilitation of low-carbon solutions.
+Now blockchain is gaining much traction in the renewable energy segment, providing consumer-driven power generation.
+Many energy companies have already started to reap benefits which include enhanced efficiency, operational cost reduction, process automation, improved security of supply, as well as facilitation of low-carbon solutions.

 Blockchain: Go Renewable